If you filed your income taxes and were told that you were going to receive a tax return, congrats!

 If you already have an emergency savings account, the next place you should look is your balance sheet, or your liabilities to be more specific.
 Debt on your balance sheet can be a cash flow killer, as your cash flow is the lifeblood of your personal finances.

 What debt should you focus on exactly?
-The short answer is, it depends.
+The short answer is, that it depends.

 However, it usually makes sense to clean up the highest interest debt first.
 That debt is going to put the most strain on your monthly cash flow.
 If you can pay down a credit card that has an APR of 25% attached to it, consider that an immediate 25% return.
 When you compare that to the “average” 7-8% annualized return of the US equity markets, it starts to make a whole lot of sense.